Horacio Cardozo

-Horacio Ramón Cardozo ([oˈɾasjo raˈmoŋ kaɾˈðoso], born 29 November 1979) is an Argentine footballer.
-He plays as a central or defensive midfielder.
+Horacio Ramón Cardozo ([oˈɾasjo raˈmoŋ kaɾˈðoso], born 29 November 1979) is an Argentine former footballer.
+He played as a central or defensive midfielder.

 Club career

 Argentina and Greece

 He played several years for Estudiantes de la Plata.
 He has also played for Asteras Tripolis, Nueva Chicago and Quilmes Atlético Club.

 In the season of 2007–08, he was one of Asteras' standout players during the club's first season in the top flight.
 After being one of the top Asteras Tripolis's players many big clubs showed interest to buy him such as Sevilla.

 In June 2010, Cardozo almost joined Olympiakos as a free agent after 3 successful years in Tripoli playing for Asteras Tripolis, but the transfer failed due to a disagreement in terms.

 In July 2010, Cardozo joined Kavala, abandoning that team the following season.

 Colo-Colo

 On 24 December 2011, it was reported that Cardozo would be the new central midfielder of Primera División powerhouse club Colo-Colo on a one−year contract.

 On 26 December, Cardozo arrived in Chile to sign his contract with the club that would keep him at Macul until January 2013, and alongside Mathías Vidangossy and Miguel Ángel González was officially presented on 2 January.
 Cardozo also stated that when Kavala was demoted from the Greek Super League, he returned to Argentina for training with Estudiantes de La Plata, saying also that joining Colo-Colo was a dream for him.
 He made his Primera División debut in a 2–2 draw against Cobresal at El Salvador on 12 February.

 On 30 December 2012, according to Terra Chile, the newspaper of El Mercurio ensured that Cardozo and Blanco y Negro reached an agreement for his departure, whence he received US$50.000 as compensation.